Aliases for ACTB Gene

 External Ids for ACTB Gene

 This gene encodes one of six different actin proteins.
-Actins are highly conserved proteins that are involved in cell motility, structure, and integrity.
-This actin is a major constituent of the contractile apparatus and one of the two nonmuscle cytoskeletal actins. [provided by RefSeq, Jul 2008]
+Actins are highly conserved proteins that are involved in cell motility, structure, integrity, and intercellular signaling.
+The encoded protein is a major constituent of the contractile apparatus and one of the two nonmuscle cytoskeletal actins that are ubiquitously expressed.
+Mutations in this gene cause Baraitser-Winter syndrome 1, which is characterized by intellectual disability with a distinctive facial appearance in human patients.
+Numerous pseudogenes of this gene have been identified throughout the human genome. [provided by RefSeq, Aug 2017]

 GeneCards Summary for ACTB Gene

-ACTB (Actin, Beta) is a Protein Coding gene.
-Diseases associated with ACTB include baraitser-winter syndrome 1 and dystonia, juvenile-onset.
-Among its related pathways are Ras signaling pathway and Proteoglycans in cancer.
-GO annotations related to this gene include protein kinase binding and kinesin binding.
-An important paralog of this gene is ACTRT1.
+ACTB (Actin Beta) is a Protein Coding gene.
+Diseases associated with ACTB include Dystonia, Juvenile-Onset and Baraitser-Winter Syndrome 1.
+Among its related pathways are G-Beta Gamma Signaling and Apoptosis Modulation and Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is ACTG1.